-To help you make the most of World Book Day 2018, we’ve come up with a few different ideas that the children (& you!) might enjoy trying this year:
+To help you make the most of World Book Day in your school, we’ve come up with a few different ideas that the children (& you!) might enjoy trying:

 Have a “real” World Book Day